-As the season heads towards its most critical juncture, fans of the PGA Tour are asking which tournaments will be broadcast on Australian TV, what time does each event take place, and how can I stream the PGA live?
+As the new season begins to kick into gear, fans of the PGA Tour are asking which tournaments will be broadcast on Australian TV, what time does each event take place, and how can I stream the PGA live?
 Using this viewing guide you can stay up to date with all of these details and more.

-The 2019 PGA Tour is its 104th season, and will consist of 46 events in total including the four major events which run during the middle part of the year.
-This is two events less than the total played last year, a change which was made to ensure the FedEx Cup Playoffs will be completed by September.
-Another major change to the schedule is the move of the PGA Championship from August, where it has been held for a number of years as the final major of the season, to May, where it will now be the season’s second.
-Best of all, you won’t have to miss a key moment when mobile streaming the US Open should you have to be out and about.
+The 2020 PGA Tour is its 105th season, and will consist of 49 events in total including the four major events which run during the middle part of the year.
+This is three events less than the total played last year, with the new events including the Zozo Championship in Japan and the Bermuda Championship.
+Another major change to the Tour this season is the alteration of cut rules, with the number of players to make the cut after 36 holes reduced from 70 and ties down to 65 and ties.
+It’s set to be an exciting season, and you won’t have to miss a key moment when mobile streaming the US Open should you have to be out and about.

 How to Stream the PGA Tour Live

 Kayo Sports will be your home of the PGA Tour in 2020, showing not only all four major tournaments live and in high definition, but also every other PGA Tour event throughout the year.
 Kayo offers live streaming options on a variety of devices and browsers, including PCs and Macs, iOS and Android phones and tablets, Apple and Telstra TV, as well as the popular Google Chromecast, Safari, Firefox, Chrome and Microsoft Edge, with more apps and platforms soon to be added.